ncats/translator-modules/biocwl/README.md

 This lets your CWL Runner use these modules by identifying them on the absolute path, and lets the codebase be portable across systems if you are not using a virtual machine.

-One way to do this (not recommended) is by adding `translator_modules` onto the system path directly:
+One way to do this is by adding `translator_modules` onto the system path directly:

 ```bash
 export PATH=$PATH$( find $LOCATION/$OF/$PROJECT/translator-modules/translator_modules/ -type d ! -name "__pycache__"  -printf ":%p" )